Download Report

 When should you rebaseline?

-Scope updates:
+Scope updates

 Mergers and acquisitions (M&As), divestments, outsourcing or insourcing, changes in ownership, control or business activities are changes in scope that necessitate rebaselining.
 In the specific case of M&As, if your company has recently acquired or merged with another entity, rebaselining should only take place when full integration has occurred.
+On the other hand, organic growth (no matter how big) or decline, does not trigger rebaselining.

 Including emissions previously excluded from the boundary also falls into this category, such as emissions stemming from e-commerce activities which weren’t included in an initial footprint.

-Activity data improvements:
+Activity data improvements

-Changes to accounting methods:
+Changes to accounting methods

 Making changes to the methodologies used to align with new standards or better knowledge could impact your emissions, necessitating rebaselining.
 For example, adjusting the way land use change is accounted for in a model following the release of the GHG Protocol Land Sector and Removals Guidance could lead to an increase or decrease of emissions, related only to the accounting rules change.
 As a methodological change, this requires rebaselining before any assessment of whether progress has been made.

-Changes in emissions factors:
+Changes in emissions factors

 Do you need to rebaseline?
 The decision tree below can help you determine the answer.